sam-greenwood/taco_vis/README.md

 # Bug reporting and contributions

 If you find a bug, please raise it within the issues on this repository and I'll work with you to fix it.
-I'm also happy to receive contributions towards the code if you have any ideas for improving/widening it's functionality.
+I'm currently not taking external contributions to the code but will endevour to communicate and solve any bugs that are found.

 # Known issues